EarGenie hearing test for babies

 More information for researchers

 Speech discrimination assessment is a key component of the audiometric test battery because of its functional relevance and importance for device choice (e.g., hearing aid versus cochlear implant).
+However, there is currently no reliable and clinically feasible test (behavioural or objective) to measure speech discrimination in infants.
 The average age of diagnosis has been greatly reduced by the introduction of universal newborn hearing screening, meaning that new clinical tests, applicable to very young infants, are required.
-However, there is currently no reliable and clinically feasible test (behavioral or objective) to measure speech discrimination in infants.
 The absence of such tests means that for individual infants, the optimal choice of hearing device and its accurate programming can be substantially delayed by many months.

 The research has involved creating novel stimulation protocols and an automated response detection algorithm that has resulted in a test for speech sound discrimination with >95% accuracy.
-The project is now in the commercial development phase for the EarGenie prototype with plans for clinical trials and regulatory approval underway.
+The team is now building a commercial EarGenie prototype for use in audiology clinics and are conducting a clinical trial to prepare for regulatory approval.

 Mao D, Wunderlich J, Savkovic B, Jeffreys E, Nicholls N, Lee OW, et al. Speech token detection and discrimination in individual infants using functional near-infrared spectroscopy.
 Scientific Reports.
 2021;11(1):24006. https://doi.org/10.1038/s41598-021-03595-z